 An important building block for the further development of the evaluation culture are the fteval standards of evaluation in research and technology policy.
 These serve to provide a frame of reference for both the evaluators, the commissioning institutions and the evaluators.
 This is to achieve a higher degree of commitment and security for all stakeholders.
 The standards were developed by the member organizations in a joint process that started with the institutionalization of the fteval in 2002 and adopted as a common minimum requirement for evaluations.
 In 2018, these standards were reviewed, supplemented and expanded.
 They were also revised in a collaborative process.
 The new standards can be obtained here.

 A central activity of the platform is the collection and publication of the Austrian evaluation reports in a dedicated repository.
-The availability of more than 300 evaluation reports, studies and strategy documents on the platform’s website will contribute to the transparency and visibility of the activities in this policy area done.
+The availability of more than 600 evaluation reports, studies and strategy documents on the platform’s repository contribute to the transparency and visibility of the activities in this policy area done.

 In addition, the platform regularly organizes training sessions, provides one-to-one advice and participates in national and international knowledge sharing by participating in relevant events organized by other organizations.